ReSurfEMG/ReSurfEMG/README.md

 This file can have this or similar contents:
 ```
 {
-    "root_emg_directory": "/mnt/data",
+    "root_data": "/mnt/data",
+    "patient_data": "/mnt/patient_data",
+    "simulated_data": "/mnt/simulated_data",
-    "preprocessed": "/mnt/data/preprocessed",
+    "preprocessed_data": "/mnt/data/preprocessed",
-    "output": "/mnt/data/output",
+    "output_data": "/mnt/data/output",
 }
 ```
-The file is read as follows: if the files specifies `root_emg_directory` directory, then the missing entries are assumed to be relative to the root.
-You don't need to specify all entries.
+The file is read as follows: if the files specifies `root_data` directory, then the missing entries are assumed to be relative to the root.
+You do not need to specify all entries.

 ### Test data